-3. Prevent Apache from loading on system boot
+3. Prevent Apache from loading on the system boot

 sudo systemctl disable httpd.service

-4. Force Apache Web Server to refresh configuration files
+4. Force the Apache Web Server to refresh configuration files

 sudo systemctl reload httpd.service

-In this post we learnt to Install Apache Web Server on Amazon Linux 2 Instance.
+In this post, we learned to Install Apache Web Server on Amazon Linux 2 Instance.
 We learnt a bit about Linux 2 and Apache Web Server.
-Then, we connected to EC2 instance using browser based connect and we used a set of commands to install apache web server.
+Then, we connected to the EC2 instance using a browser-based connection and we used a set of commands to install the Apache web server.

-We also modified the security group of instance to allow web traffic using port 80 and 443.
-Finally we customized the apache default page with our own code and we reviewed the modified page.
+We also modified the security group of instances to allow web traffic using ports 80 and 443.
+Finally, we customized the Apache default page with our own code and we reviewed the modified page.

-Feel free to drop a comment in case you face any issue or just to share the feedback.
+Feel free to drop a comment in case you face any issues or just to share the feedback.

 Enjoyed the content?